Urban Agriculture Internship at The Working Centre

 The Working Centre is offering an internship opportunity for three or four individuals in a unique community-based urban agricultural setting located in the city of Kitchener, Ontario.

-The Hacienda Sarria Market Garden is an inclusive, hands-on learning environment that demonstrates, promotes, and shares knowledge about sustainable urban food production.
+The Working Centre Market Garden is an inclusive, hands-on learning environment that demonstrates, promotes, and shares knowledge about sustainable food production.
 Volunteers are an integral part of the project - both in day-to-day operation and shaping its overall direction.
-This internship position offers an opportunity to actively engage in the work of building a more sustainable community based food system, while also helping to build community by working closely with volunteer gardeners; often facilitating work tasks and crews, as well as teaching and learning alongside volunteer gardeners and staff.
+This internship position offers an opportunity to actively engage in the work of building a more sustainable community-based food system, while also helping to build community by working closely with volunteer gardeners; often facilitating work tasks and crews, as well as teaching and learning alongside volunteer gardeners and staff.

 The Working Centre

 The Working Centre is a non-profit, community-based, volunteer-inspired organization that seeks to give individuals and groups access to tools and opportunities to become involved in productive community building projects in the Kitchener-Waterloo area.
 As one of the Working Centre’s “Community Tools Projects,” our goal at the Hacienda Sarria Market Garden is to create community while learning and sharing the skills of sustainable market gardening in an urban setting.